kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-node.md

 ### local

-Blocking/sync call to submit a command for non-transactional execution.
-In a blockchain environment this would be a node-local “dirty read”.
+Synchronous call to submit a command for non-transactional execution.
+In a blockchain environment, this would be a node-local “dirty read”.
 Any database writes or changes to the environment are rolled back.

 ```ts
 const signedCommand: LocalRequestBody = {